Your Outlander Experience departs from Linlithgow (midway between Edinburgh and Glasgow)

 Enjoy all of this, and take a journey back through time to explore your own Past Lives too.
 Past life regression is optional and explained further below.

 Six nights accommodation included, along with all admission fees and an indulgent Afternoon Tea at Culloden House…

 If you would like to book this Outlander Experience as a Private Tour on dates that suit you, either for your group of up to six, or as a romantic getaway for a couple, we would be delighted to provide you with a quote.
 You can book with or without accommodation included.
-Simply contact us with your requirements, and we will reply as soon as possible.
+Click here to send us your enquiry for this as a private tour.

 Your tour begins at 9.30am at Linlithgow Palace.